Mumbai Suburban Railway: History

-The Mumbai Suburban Railway is an offshoot of the first passenger railway built by the British East India Company, and it is also the oldest railway system in Asia.
-The first train was run by the Great Indian Peninsula Railway (now Central Railway) between Bori Bunder (now Chhatrapati Shivaji Maharaj Terminus) and Thane, a distance of 34 km (21 mi), on 16 April 1853, at 15:35.
+The Mumbai Suburban Railway is the first passenger railway built by the British East India Company, and it is also the oldest railway system in Asia.
+The first train was run by the Great Indian Peninsula Railway (1849-1951) (now Central Railway) between Bori Bunder (demolished and rebuilt as Chhatrapati Shivaji Maharaj Terminus) and Thane, a distance of 34 km (21 mi), on 16 April 1853, at 15:35.
 The 14-coach train took 57 minutes to complete the 34 km journey, with a halt at Sion to refill the train's water tanks.

 The next major service was initiated between Virar and Bombay Backbay by the Bombay, Baroda and Central India Railway (now Western Railway) on 12 April 1867. was also added as a station on this route in 1873, and remained the southern terminus for about 57 years, before being shut down on New Year's Eve in 1930.
 On 3 February 1925, the first EMU (Electrical Multiple Unit) service was initiated from Victoria Terminus (now Chhatrapati Shivaji Maharaj Terminus) to Coorla Harbour (now Kurla) on the Central line, which was run on 1.5 kV DC traction.
-EMU service on the Western line, between Colaba and Borivali, commenced on 5 January 1928.By 2016, the entire network had been converted to 25 kV, 50 Hz AC traction.
+EMU service on the Western line, between Colaba and Borivali, commenced on 5 January 1928.
+By 2016, the entire network had been converted to 25 kV, 50 Hz AC traction.